CraftyKoala/helm4home/README.md

 # Helm Charts (for) Home Use
 Simple Helm Charts for Home Use.
-Simple charts to deploy at home.

 Helm Version: 3

-## "Features
+## ¨Features¨

 ### **Self Contained Repo**
 Apart from the docer images no charts have dependencies outside of this repository.